 HR is often submissive.
 Submission is often accompanied by fear, and fear is a very bad adviser.
 Regularly I hear HR say: I think it is a good idea, but how do I sell it to my boss?
-I was recently in a meeting for HR professionals where a CIO told how in her organization, using Google+, a number of effective communities were created.
+I was recently in a meeting for HR professionals where a CIO told how in her organisation, a number of effective communities were created.
 The questions from the audience were focused on control.
 Who decides which communities are created?
 What do you do when people do not want to participate or if abuse is made?

 Question 3: Which description fits better with your HR team: leaders or followers?